 Each triple of values is reported using this format: abval1 (pct1, difference)

-The difference between the percentage values is not reported in the summary.
+The difference between the percentage values isn't reported in the summary.